Large sample spectral analysis of graph-based multi-manifold clustering: Introduction

-In the setting of a smooth compact manifold $\M$ \textit{with} boundary, graph Laplacians are seen to behave differently around the manifold's boundary.
-This has been observed in works like \cite{BerryVaughn,BoundaryWuWu} which study this setting and obtain expansions for graph Laplacians that hold all the way up to the boundary.
-Earlier works such as \cite{trillos2018variational} use variational methods to provide spectral asymptotic consistency results in this setting but don't obtain convergence rates nor describe the behavior of graph Laplacians close to the boundary.
-The work \cite{Lu2019GraphAT} provides rates for spectral convergence in the setting of manifolds with boundary and also considers the case where $\M$ is of the form \ref{eqn:M}.
-However, in contrast to what we do here, the aim in \cite{Lu2019GraphAT} is not to analyze graph constructions that guarantee the recovery of the multi-manifold structure of the data and focuses instead on an intrinsic version of a proximity graph.
+In the setting of a smooth compact manifold $\M$ \textit{with} boundary, graph Laplacians are seen to behave differently around the manifold's boundary than in their interior.
+This has been observed in works like \citet{BerryVaughn,BoundaryWuWu}, which study this setting and obtain expansions for graph Laplacians that hold all the way up to the boundary.
+Earlier works such as \citet{trillos2018variational} use variational methods to provide spectral asymptotic consistency results in this setting but don't obtain convergence rates nor describe the behavior of graph Laplacians close to the boundary.
+The work \citet{Lu2019GraphAT} provides rates for spectral convergence in the setting of manifolds with boundary and also considers the case where $\M$ is of the form \eqref{eqn:M}.
+However, in contrast to what we do here, the aim in \citet{Lu2019GraphAT} is not to analyze graph constructions that guarantee the recovery of the multi-manifold structure of the data, focusing instead on analyzing intrinsic proximity graphs to the union of the intersecting manifolds.
 Our analysis shares aspects and ideas with this and some of the other works previously mentioned, but to fulfill our goals we must introduce new constructions and estimates not currently available.
-In addition, to the best of our knowledge, we are the first to present an analysis of the spectrum of graph Laplacians when data points are supported on a union of intersecting manifolds that have \textit{different} dimensions.
+In addition, to the best of our knowledge, we are the first to present an analysis of the full spectrum of graph Laplacians when data points are supported on a union of intersecting manifolds that have \textit{different} dimensions. \blue Previous work \citet{arias2011clustering} had analyzed the null space of a graph Laplacian when the generators (manifolds), although potentially of different dimensions, were assumed to be separated from each other. \nc